Mountain hiking with children

-Mountain trails can have challenging passages and elevation changes, which can be both fun and challenging for children.
-Take many breaks to sustain energy throughout the day!
-Along the way, you and your family can build your own wind shelter, grill food, or take the opportunity to swim in a mountain lake.
-A good idea is to divide the day into two outdoor sessions.
-Go inside and prepare lunch, or eat at the restaurant at the mountain station if you are near one.
-This way, the children will have renewed energy when you head out for the second time.
+Mountain trails can include challenging sections and elevation changes, which children often find both fun and exciting.
+Take plenty of breaks to keep everyone going throughout the day.
+Along the way, you and your family can build a simple shelter, have a barbecue or take a dip in a mountain lake.
+A good idea is to divide the day into two outdoor sessions – go back to prepare lunch, or eat at the restaurant at a mountain station if you’re staying near one.
+That way, the children will have renewed energy when you head out again.

-You can create engagement by allowing the children to try things they are not used to at home.
-Use maps and GPS, explain where you are, where you are going, and what you see.
-It’s also nice to take advantage of the morning and evening at times.
-For example, you can hike late in the summer light, or get up early and experience nature waking up.
-Feel free to bring a bird book, a plant book, binoculars, and a magnifying glass, so the children can explore nature.
+You can create a sense of involvement by letting children try things they’re not used to from home.
+Use a map and GPS, explain where you are, where you’re going and what you see.
+It can also be nice to make use of early mornings or evenings now and then.
+For example, you can hike in the late summer light or head out early to experience nature waking up.
+Bringing a bird guide, a plant guide, binoculars and a magnifying glass is a great way to let children explore nature.

 Safe mountain hiking with children

-The sense of freedom increases when you feel safe in the mountains.
-Therefore, it is always wise to read up a bit more on mountain safety.
-Don’t forget that mountain weather can change quickly – always listen to the weather report before you set off.
-Of course, you need to know how to navigate using a map and compass, even when following marked mountain trails.
-Make it an activity that the children participate in!
+The sense of freedom grows when you feel safe in the mountains.
+That’s why it’s always wise to learn a bit more about mountain safety.
+Remember that mountain weather can change quickly – always check the forecast before heading out.
+You should also know how to navigate using a map and compass, even when following marked trails.
+Make it an activity the children can take part in!
+Read our guide to mountain safety.

-It’s important to stick to safe trails for hiking.
-Never cross flowing or deep water course with children.
-Also, never take children to ledges, narrow mountain ridges, or steep snowfields.
+Stick to safe trails when hiking.
+Never cross fast-flowing or deep water with children, and avoid taking them onto ledges, narrow ridges or steep snowfields.

-Plan plenty of extra time for the hike
+Allow plenty of extra time for your hike

-Having plenty of time is the key to a successful trip.
-This way, you avoid getting stressed by the approaching darkness or feeling that the distance is too long.
-It’s good if you, as an adult, have some energy left when everyone else’s has run out.
-Your knowledge and experience as an outdoor enthusiast make it easier for you to help others.
-If you yourself are starting to lose motivation, there are solutions for that as well.
-Take a break, have a snack, swim, or let the children play for a while.
-Try to eliminate negative aspects such as hunger, fatigue, and cold before they even become an issue.
+Having enough time is key to a successful trip.
+It helps you avoid stress if it starts to get dark or if the distance feels too long.
+It’s also good if you, as an adult, still have some energy left when everyone else is running low.
+Your knowledge and experience as an outdoor person make it easier to support others.
+And if you start to lose motivation yourself, there are ways to handle that too – take a break, have a snack, go for a swim or let the children play for a while.
+Try to prevent negative factors like hunger, fatigue and cold before they even become an issue.

 Carry small children in a baby carrier or child carrier

-Very young children, up to about one year old, can be carried on your stomach in a baby carrier.
-A baby carrier should provide good support for the head and neck.
-When hiking with a baby carrier, you can often carry a backpack yourself.
+Very young children, up to about one year old, are best carried in a baby carrier on your front.
+The carrier should provide good support for the head and neck.
+When using a baby carrier, you can often still carry a backpack yourself.

 Children over one year old can be carried in a child carrier on your back.
-A child carrier works well once the child can sit stably and until they weigh 15 to 20 kilos, at which point the child can walk on their own.
-Remember that the child carrier should be comfortable for both the child and you as the carrier.
-With a child on your back and extra items in the backpack, there will be less space for your own gear.
-It’s important to have companions who can carry not only their own gear but also some of yours.
+A child carrier works well once the child can sit steadily, and up until they weigh around 15–20 kilos, when they can walk on their own.
+Make sure the carrier is comfortable for both you and the child.
+With a child on your back and extra gear to carry, there will be less room for your own equipment, so it helps to have company who can carry additional items.

-When carrying a child on your stomach or back, it’s essential to prioritize safety.
-Avoid peak climbs, stone accumulation, and slippery areas.
-In both the baby carrier and the child carrier, you need to ensure that the child’s blood flow to their arms and legs is good.
-Stop frequently to make sure the child changes position, walks a bit on the ground, and moves around.
-Since you are moving and your child is sitting still, they can get colder than you, especially in spring and autumn.
-On warm summer days, on the other hand, make sure the child doesn’t get too hot.
-Bring a good hat, or opt for a child carrier with a built-in sunshade that can be pulled up.
+When carrying children on your front or back, it’s important to prioritise safety.
+Avoid summit hikes, rocky terrain and slippery areas.
+In both baby carriers and child carriers, you also need to ensure good blood circulation in the child’s arms and legs.
+Take frequent breaks and let the child change position, walk a bit and move around.
+Since you’re active while the child is sitting still, they may feel colder than you, especially in spring and autumn.
+On warm summer days, make sure they don’t get too hot.
+Bring a good hat, or choose a child carrier with a built-in sunshade that can be folded up.

-From the age of five, children can walk on their own
+From around the age of five, children can hike on their own

-From five to six years old, children usually manage to walk on their own.
-How far and how fast they walk is, of course, entirely individual, but expect them to cover one to fifteen kilometers depending on their age and mood.
-Without the pressure of specific distances, you learn to enjoy being outdoors together.
-On a bad day with hunger, poor weather, a cold, and mosquito bites, progress will be slower.
-Therefore, spend plenty of time playing!
-Along the way, you can grill food, build your own wind shelter, or take the opportunity to swim in a tarn or from a cliff in the archipelago.
-Make sure the children carry only a small backpack with a light load.
+From about five to six years old, children can usually manage walking on their own.
+How far and how fast they go will of course vary, but expect anywhere from one to fifteen kilometres depending on age and mood.
+Without focusing on distance, you learn to enjoy being outdoors together.
+On tougher days – with hunger, bad weather, a cold or mosquito bites – the pace will be slower.
+So make sure to allow plenty of time for play!
+Along the way, you can have a barbecue, build a simple shelter, or take a swim in a small mountain lake or from a rocky shoreline.
+Make sure children only carry a small backpack with light packing.

-There are many tricks to create the conditions for a delightful mountain hike with the family.
-First and foremost, make sure you walk together with the children, not behind or in front of them.
-Bring a tennis ball or another small and lightweight toy.
-Pack a terrain-friendly stuffed animal that can be both fed with freeze-dried food and get dirty from play.
-Perhaps you can invite the children’s best friend to join you?
-It can also be fun to have a project to engage in during the evenings and breaks on the hike.
-If the children are old enough to handle a knife, they can, for example, carve a walking stick for themselves.
-Nature offers plenty of materials suitable for crafting.
+There are many ways to create the right conditions for a wonderful mountain hike with the family.
+First and foremost, make sure you walk together with the children – not behind or ahead of them.
+Bring a tennis ball or another small, lightweight toy.
+Pack a terrain-friendly soft toy that can be “fed” freeze-dried meals and get dirty from play.
+Maybe you can invite your child’s best friend along?
+It can also be fun to have a small project to work on during evenings and breaks.
+If the children are old enough to handle a knife, they could carve their own walking stick.
+Nature offers plenty of materials perfect for crafts.

 More pages about hiking